Thanks for visiting this site. I am the author of numerous articles and books - of both fiction and non-fiction. Some of my books are about railways.

 My novella, The Moquette Mystery, is published in October by Safe Haven.
 It’s set in summer 1938, in London, Halifax, the Isle of Wight and Oxford.
 It features May Mitton, a young Yorkshire woman, who undertakes to solve a murder, equipped with a clue given to her by a policeman: a piece of cloth cut from a seat on a train…

-My book, ‘To The Sea by Train: the Golden Age of Railway Travel’, is out in hardback from Profile.
+My book, ‘To The Sea by Train: the Golden Age of Railway Travel’, is out in paperback from Profile in May.

 My novel, ‘The Night in Venice’ (written as AJ Martin and published by Weidenfeld), is out in paperback.